rotbrain-codes-badly/neocommunes/README.md

 ## """Configuration"""

-You can comment out any function you don't want at the bottom the code itself, there may be some comments with more specific instructions.
+You can comment out any function you don't want in the main function at the bottom the code.

 ## License